The Mead Nursery, Brokerswood, Westbury BA13 4EG

 A combination of purple and pale lavender flowers, in early spring.

 Double blue-violet flowers in spring.
-Ready in April.

 Semi-double purple flowers.